sp-square/bugbook/README.md

 }
 ```

 2. We push our new database schema to the cloud.
-At the command line, enter: `npx prisma db push`
+At the command line, enter: `npx prisma db push`.
+We use this command every time we make a change to our database schema.

 3. Next we set-up an `auth.ts` file where we create a Lucia client and set-up the authentication logic